Disclosure Games with Large Evidence Spaces

-In this paper, we study verifiable disclosure games and allow for general disclosure rules.
-A sender is endowed with a piece of hard evidence about an unknown state of the world and tries to influence the posterior belief of a receiver by strategically disclosing her evidence endowment.
-A disclosure rule specifies for every possible evidence endowment, the set of messages that the sender can disclose.
-The disclosure rule is common knowledge, and the sender cannot commit to fully disclosing her evidence endowment.
-Hence, the receiver is skeptical about the disclosed information and believes that unfavorable information may be concealed.
+This is an example of a \emph{disclosure game}.
+A sender has a piece of hard evidence about an unknown state of the world and tries to influence the posterior belief of a receiver by strategically disclosing her evidence with possible omission.
+A \emph{technology of disclosure} specifies, for every possible evidence endowment, the set of messages that the sender can disclose.
+The technology is common knowledge, and the sender cannot make ex ante commitment to truthfully disclosing her evidence without omission.
+Hence, the receiver is skeptical about the disclosed message and believes that unfavorable evidence may be concealed by the sender.

-We focus on perfect Bayesian equilibria that satisfy the refinement by \citet{hart_kremer_perry_2017}.
-In a truth-leaning equilibrium, the sender truthfully discloses her evidence endowment whenever it is optimal to do so, and the receiver regards any off-path message as the truthful disclosure of the sender's evidence.
-We show that, given \emph{any} disclosure rule, the equilibrium outcome is unique in the sense that all equilibria are payoff equivalent, and the receiver's equilibrium strategy is unique.
-Equilibria differ only on the sender's mixed strategy.
-Moreover, we characterize the unique equilibrium value function of the sender and provide a method to construct equilibria from the sender's equilibrium value function.
-The evidence space need not be finite, and the result is independent of the disclosure rule or the distribution of evidence.
-Applying these general results, we study the following leading example of left-censored disclosure.